James Heathcote-Drummond-Willoughby, 3rd Earl of Ancaster: Personal life

 His wife died on 2 March 1975.
 Heathcote-Drummond-Willoughby died in March 1983, aged 75.
-On his death, the earldom of Ancaster and barony of Aveland became extinct, while he was succeeded in the ancient barony of Willoughby de Eresby by his daughter Nancy, who also succeeded him as joint Lord Great Chamberlain.
+On his death, the earldom of Ancaster and barony of Aveland became extinct, while he was succeeded in the ancient barony of Willoughby de Eresby by his daughter Jane, who also succeeded him as joint Lord Great Chamberlain.
 His Heathcote baronetcy was inherited by his distant relative Gilbert Simon Heathcote.